James Shields (politician, born 1806): Mexican–American War

 On July 1, 1846, Shields was commissioned a brigadier general of volunteers to fight in the Mexican–American War.
 He served under Zachary Taylor, then also a brigadier general, and later under Brigadier General John E. Wool and Major General Winfield Scott.

 In 1846, Shields left for war with two brigades under his command.
 In February 1847, when Tampico was abandoned, his men assumed control of the city.
 He commanded the 3rd Brigade, Volunteer Division, at the battles of Vera Cruz and Cerro Gordo, where he was severely wounded by grapeshot, and spent nine weeks recuperating.
 (Note: According to the Catholic Encyclopedia, he was shot through the lung.
 According to the Illinois State Historical Society he was shot through the lung and the 1.5 in shot exited near his spine.
-Others fail to mention the type of injury, but say simply that it was thought to be a mortal wound, and that Shields' life was reportedly saved by either a Mexican surgeon, a French surgeon who had been captured by the Mexicans, or an Irish physician who had served in both the French and Mexican armies, and who was a prisoner of war.)
+Others fail to mention the type of injury, but say simply that it was thought to be a mortal wound, and that Shields's life was reportedly saved by either a Mexican surgeon, a French surgeon who had been captured by the Mexicans, or an Irish physician who had served in both the French and Mexican armies, and who was a prisoner of war.)
 He returned to fight in a single day, at both the battles of Contreras and Churubusco.
 His command that day was criticized as clumsy by some, and praised as skillful by others.
 He required reinforcements to overcome strong enemy resistance, but his brigade took over 800 prisoners.

 Shields was again wounded, receiving a fractured arm in the Battle of Chapultepec, after his horse was shot out from underneath him, and he continued fighting on foot, and leading his troops with sword.
 He remained on the field until the conclusion of the battle, but was then forced to spend several months recuperating, where he remained until after the final battles of the war.

 Shields returned to America, where he was mustered out and his brigade disbanded on July 28, 1848.
 Shields returned to his law practice in Illinois.
 He was brevetted to major general, and received two honorary swords from the states South Carolina and Illinois.
 (Note: These swords were reportedly worth $5,000 and $3,000 respectively.)